georgeberry/thresholds/src/README.md

 ### How well does our method work in small networks

 We can take Coleman's diffusion of innovations data and apply our method to this from the outside.
 How many thresholds do we correctly measure?
 Is there a way to quantify how not-wrong we are?

+### Natural experiment?

+Can we view the network diffusion process as inducing many natural experiments?
+Many tiny natural experiments lolol.